Welcome to New England Disabled Sports and thank you for your interest in becoming a Volunteer!

 - Present yourself, NEDS, and the Disabled Sports community in a genuine and positive light (BE HAPPY!)

-Spring, Summer & Fall Volunteers: We will be conducting “light” interviews starting April 1st and will accept new coaches by May 1st.
-View Summer Volunteer Job Description.
+Spring, Summer & Fall Volunteers: View Summer Volunteer Job Description.

 Please fill out the application completely and thank you for your interest!
-Fill out application HERE!
+Fill out the application HERE!

-If you need more information about joining the adaptive coaching staffs at Loon Mountain, please inquire at (603) 745-9333, or email [email protected] OR Bretton Woods, please inquire at (603) 278-3398 (Winter Only), or email [email protected]
+If you need more information about joining the adaptive coaching staff at the Loon or Bretton Woods locations, please inquire at (603) 745-9333 or email Kurtis Pierret, Sports Coordinator at [email protected].